How to Use This Toolkit

 Measurement plan: Applicants must specify how they will track: student enrollment by demographics, credential attainment, and post-graduation placement.

 Projected indicators.
 Based on outcomes from comparable career-connected learning programs (PEAK Innovation Center, Blue Valley CAPS, NAF academies), SEED projects that funded schools will see measurable increases in CTE pathway enrollment (comparable programs report 15–25% increases in Year 1), higher student attendance on innovation center days compared to traditional schedule days, and strong employer engagement exceeding the minimum three-employer commitment.
-The key success metric: whether participating superintendents include innovation center operating costs in their district's base budget following grant expiration, signaling the kind of institutional adoption that makes spin-off unnecessary—the school itself absorbs the model.
+The key success metric: whether participating superintendents include innovation center operating costs in their district's base budget following grant expiration, signaling the kind of institutional adoption that makes spin-off unnecessary.
+The school itself absorbs the model.

 Tools & Templates